janm31415/jAmpler/README.md

 ## Import options

-- Load a Yamaha DX7 sysex file (large collection here: https://bobbyblues.recup.ch/yamaha_dx7/dx7_patches.html).
+- Load a Yamaha DX7 sysex file (large collection [here](https://bobbyblues.recup.ch/yamaha_dx7/dx7_patches.html)).
 Samples will be generated automatically for each of the 32 patches in the DX7 sysex soundbank.
-- Load sfz files (https://sfzformat.com/).
+- Load [sfz files](https://sfzformat.com/).
 In order to successfully load a sfz file, you should first compress the whole folder with all the samples and .sfz files into a .zip file.
 Next, you can import this .zip file in jAmpler.
+A nice sfz collection is the [Sonatina Symphonic Orchestra](https://sfzinstruments.github.io/orchestra/sso/) that can be downloaded freely [here](https://github.com/peastman/sso/releases).

 ---